Damage by Fire or Other Casualty Sample Clauses

 (b) Landlord shall maintain a 12 month rental coverage endorsement or other comparable form of coverage as part of its fire, extended coverage and special form insurance.
 Tenant will receive an abatement of its Minimum Annual Rent and Annual Operating Expenses to the extent the Premises are rendered untenantable as determined by the carrier providing the rental coverage endorsement.

-Damage by Fire or Other Casualty. (a) If the Premises or Building shall be damaged or destroyed by fire or other casualty, Tenant promptly shall notify Landlord and Landlord, subject to the conditions set forth in this Section 12, shall repair such damage and restore the Premises to substantially the same condition in which they were immediately prior to such damage or destruction, but not including the repair, restoration or replacement of the fixtures or alterations installed by Tenant.
-Landlord shall notify Tenant in writing, within 30 days after the date of the casualty, if Landlord anticipates that the restoration will take more than 180 days from the date of the casualty to complete; in such event, either Landlord or Tenant may terminate this lease effective as of the date of casualty by giving written notice to the other within 10 days after Landlord's notice.
-Further, if a casualty occurs during the last 12 months of the Term or any extension thereof and Landlord anticipates that restoration will take more than 90 days from the date of the casualty to complete, Landlord may terminate this lease unless Tenant has the right to extend the Term pursuant to this lease and does so within 30 days after the date of the casualty.
+Damage by Fire or Other Casualty. (a) If the Premises or Building shall be damaged or destroyed by fire or other casualty, Tenant promptly shall notify Landlord and Landlord, subject to the conditions set forth in this Section 12, shall repair such damage and restore the Premises to substantially the same condition in which they were immediately prior to such damage or destruction, but not including the repair, restoration or replacement of the fixtures or alterations installed by Tenant after initial construction of Tenant Improvements.
+Landlord shall notify Tenant in writing, within thirty (30) days after the date of the casualty, if Landlord anticipates that the restoration will take more than one hundred eighty (180) days from the date of the casualty to complete; in such event, either Landlord or Tenant may terminate this Lease effective as of the date of casualty by giving written notice to the other within thirty (30) days after Landlord's notice.
+Further, if a casualty occurs during the last eighteen (18) months of the Term or any extension thereof, Landlord or Tenant may cancel this Lease unless Tenant has the right to extend the Term for at least five (5) more years and does so within forty-five (45) days after the date of the casualty.

 (b) Landlord shall maintain a 12 month rental coverage endorsement or other comparable form of coverage as part of its fire, extended coverage and special form insurance.
-Tenant will receive an abatement of its Minimum Annual Rent and Annual Operating Expenses to the extent the Premises are rendered untenantable, such abatement to be in the proportion that the number of rentable square feet rendered untenantable bears to the total number of rentable square feet in the Premises.
+Tenant will receive an abatement of its Minimum Annual Rent and Annual Real Estate Tax and Operating Expenses to the extent the Premises are rendered untenantable as determined by the carrier providing the rental coverage endorsement.

 Damage by Fire or Other Casualty.
 Sublessee shall promptly notify Sublessor of any damage or destruction of any portion of the Premises and diligently repair or reconstruct such portion of the Premises to a like or better condition than existed prior to such damage or destruction.
 Any net insurance proceeds payable with respect to the casualty shall be paid directly to Sublessor and, if an Event of Default has not occurred hereunder, may be used for the repair or reconstruction of the applicable portion of the Premises pursuant to Sublessor's reasonable disbursement requirements and subject to the provisions of the Facility Mortgage Documents and the release of insurance proceeds by the Facility Mortgagee, if any.
 If such proceeds are insufficient, Sublessee shall provide the required additional funds; if they are more than sufficient, the surplus shall belong and be paid to Sublessee.
 Sublessee shall not have any right under this Sublease, and hereby waives all rights under applicable law, to xxxxx, reduce or offset rent by reason of any damage or destruction of any portion of the Premises by reason of an insured or uninsured casualty.